Pear-Juice/ToolShed/README.md

 - ```Text``` Text property, strings, ints, and floats

 ### UITK Layout
--```Grid``` Creates a grid based on specified number of elements that scales by size of parent visual element
+- ```Grid``` Creates a grid based on specified number of elements that scales by size of parent visual element